-Next by $(3)$ every trivalent vertex with $b(v) = 1$ satisfies at least one of the following: \begin{itemize} \item[I] $v$ has an edge in $[a]$ \item[II]$v$ is adjacent to a trivalent vertex with $b(v) = 0$ \item[III] $v$ is adjacent to a vertex of valence $> 3$ \item[IV] $v$ has a self edge and is the only vertex. \end{itemize} We have the following bounds the number of trivalent vertices satsifying each of these cases \begin{itemize} \item[I] $\leq a$ \item[II] $\leq 3 \#\{ \text{ genus } 0 \text{ trivalent vertices with } b(v) = 0\} \leq3( 2(i +a + e -1) +a)$ \item[III] \item[IV] $\leq 1$, \end{itemize} where in III we have rearranged (1) and used the bound on vertices of valence $>3$.
+By $(3)$ every trivalent vertex with $b(v) = 1$ satisfies at least one of the following: \begin{itemize} \item[(I):] $v$ has an edge in $A$ \item[(II):]$v$ is adjacent to a trivalent vertex with $b(v) = 0$ \item[(III):] $v$ is adjacent to a vertex of valence $> 3$ \item[(IV):] $v$ has a self edge and is the only vertex of $H$. \end{itemize} We have the following bounds on the number of trivalent vertices satsifying each condition. \begin{itemize} \item[(I):] $\leq a$ \item[(II):] $\leq 3 \#\{ \text{ genus } 0 \text{ trivalent vertices with } b(v) = 0\} \leq 3( 2(i +a + e -1) +a)$ \item[(III):] \item[(IV):] $\leq 1$, \end{itemize} where for case (III) we have rearranged (1) and used the bound on vertices of valence $>3$.
 Combining these bounds, we have